Drive Offline Sales with Online Ads: Google Best Practices

 Tips to help drive foot traffic to your business with AdWords.

 The key to driving store traffic from the web into your physical location is letting customers know you’re close by and that you have what they’re looking for.
-If a nearby customer is researching for products or services in your neighborhood, your campaigns can help bring them closer (literally) to making a purchase.
-Whether it's providing instant directions to your store or giving folks the option to call you for more information — you want to deliver the most convenient shopping experience possible to your potential customers.
+If a nearby customer is researching for products or services in your neighborhood, your campaigns can help bring them closer (literally) to making a purchase on Search, Display or YouTube.
+Whether it's providing instant directions to your store or giving folks the option to call you for more information — you want to deliver the most convenient experience possible to your potential customers.
 With some enhancements to your campaigns, you’ll be able to deliver the right ad to the right customer, based on where he or she may be.

 In this section, we’ll show you how to:

 - Set up your business locations with Google

 - Use location extensions to enhance your ads with locally relevant information

 - Develop the best targeting and bid strategy for potential customers who are close to one of your business locations

 Running a successful campaign that drives in-store traffic begins with setting up your location.
 Here’s how you do it: